joannayu25/MIDS_Capstone_Applicant_Digital_Assistant/README.md

 This template runs CloudFormation in the `us_east1` region.

 Acknowledgement: this work is based on the work of Cyrus Wong (https://github.com/wongcyrus/ExcelLexBot)

+## Directory of Files
+**Code and Export/**

+*Chatbot JSON export* folder contains the json file to load the chatbot in Amazon Lex.

+*Lambda samples* folder contains sample lambda functions used in the chatbot.
+Each intent comes with a yaml and a python file.

+*Metrics* folder contains the survey from the user testing and the jupyter notebook used to analyze the chat log.

+*Web Deliverable* folder contains the Javascript used to create the Lex web UI iframe.

+**Excel** folder contains the files for the Excel Template Digital Assistant described above.

+**Images** folder contains images used in the repo.

+**Presentations** folder contains presentation slides for this project.